 The Scottish Parliament has the power to set income tax rates and bands for non savings, non-dividend income of Scottish resident taxpayers.
-(The dividend and other savings tax rates and bands on page 1 apply to the dividend and other savings income of Scottish taxpayers.)
+(The dividend and other savings tax rates and bands on page 1, including the 2022/23 increases to the tax rates applied to dividend income, apply to the dividend and other savings income of Scottish taxpayers.)